hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-logging.md

 logging.level.app.App=DEBUG
 ```

-The coniguration shows all three logging cases enabled, using the standard logging configuration of
+The configuration shows all three logging cases enabled using typical Spring Boot settings.
+There are two modes for logging:

-Spring.
+- The Basic Mode that shows the SQL query only.
+This is activated when the logger's level is set to DEBUG.
+- The Full Mode that shows the SQL query and its parameter values.
+This is activated when the logger's level is set to TRACE.

 ## Running the Application